TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 14/Numbers 14.10.md

 ---

-But all the congregation bade stone them with stones.
-And the glory of Jehovah appeared in the tent of meeting unto all the children of Israel.
+But all the congregation threatened to stone them with stones.
+The glory of Yahweh appeared in the Tent of Meeting to all the children of Israel.